rgrempel/elm-web-api/README.md

 -}
 apply : JE.Value -> List JE.Value -> Function -> Task Error JD.Value

+{-| Call a 'pure' function, using the supplied value for "this", and the supplied parameters.
+If you don't want to supply a `this`, you could use `Json.Encode.null`.

+It is your responsibility to know that the function is 'pure' -- that is:

+* it has no side-effects
+* it does not mutate its arguments (or anything else)
+* it returns the same value for the same arguments every time

+The type-checker can't verify this for you.
+If you have any doubt, use `apply` instead.
+-}
+pure : JE.Value -> List JE.Value -> Function -> Result Error JD.Value

 {-| Use a function as a constructor, via `new`, with the supplied parameters. -}
 construct : List JE.Value -> Function -> Task Error JD.Value